U.S. Military Veteran Paracord Snobs hereby award you “Bragging Rights!”

 - Average Breaking Strength over 600 lbs.

 Commercial Paracord only has:

--usually 7 or 6 twisted or straight inner strands
+- Typically only 7 or 6 twisted or straight Inner Strands

 Military & civilian paratroopers have trusted their lives to THIS Parachute Cord for decades.

 Enjoy Being CONFIDENT & DEPENDABLE – DON’T Get Caught UNPREPARED!

 - Hunting, Fishing, Camping, Parachuting, Motorcycling & ATV’s